team-friendo/signal-boost/README.md

 ```
 The main use of this tool is to:

-1. provision new twillio phone numbers and authenticate them with signal
+1. provision new Twilio phone numbers and authenticate them with signal
-2. deploy already-authenticated phone numbers for use as signalboost channels
+2. deploy already-authenticated phone numbers for use as Signalboost channels
 3. list already-provisioned numbers and already-deployed channels

 You can uninstall it later with: